-The Shure PGXD14 receiver ensures a 24-bit/48kHz accurate high-quality sound.
+The Shure PGXD14 receiver ensures a 24-bit/48kHz accurate, high-quality sound.
 The WA302 instrument cable plugs into guitar, bass, or any other 1/4 Inch line-level instrument output.
-This wireless system is high quality and reliable product.
+This wireless system is a high quality and reliable product.

 - The battery can be helpful for a long span

-- It can work well at the wider ranges as well.
+- It can work well at the more extensive ranges as well.

 - It is a bit pricy